 ClearEstate retains the personal information concerning you only for the time necessary to provide you our services, which includes minimal retention periods required by applicable law.

 ClearEstate may also rely on third party service providers (for example, data hosting or payment processing providers) to ensure the management of one or several aspects of our business activities, including the processing or management of personal information.
-These service providers only store your personal information in Canada or the United States.
+These service providers only store your personal information in Canada, the United States or Europe.

 When we retain the services of an external company, we use contractual or other appropriate means to ensure that your personal information is protected in accordance with the law applicable to ClearEstate and is collected, processed, retained and destroyed in such a manner as to comply with this Policy.